 Yes—high-resolution 4K DLP machines (with pixel sizes < 0.01 mm) can reach Ra ~ 1 µm, matching mid-grade SLA machines.
 Tuttavia, industrial-grade SLA (with smaller laser spots) still outperforms DLP for ultra-smooth surfaces (Ra < 1 µm).

-- Why does overly thin layer thickness (PER ESEMPIO., < 0.02 mm) increase roughness?
+- Why does overly thin layer thickness (per esempio., < 0.02 mm) increase roughness?

-For a part with initial Ra 5 µm (da 0.1 strati mm + general resin), sanding with 1200 grit sandpaper can drop Ra to 1 µm ~ 2 µm.
+For a part with initial Ra 5 µm (da 0.1 mm layers + general resin), sanding with 1200 grit sandpaper can drop Ra to 1 μm ~ 2 µm.
 Adding polishing paste further reduces it to < 1 μm—total roughness reduction of 80% ~ 90%.